 After modifying input values, execute the scenario to generate the new results.
-Select the Run button it at the bottom of the panel.
+Select the Run button bottom of the panel.
 The bar to the right indicates the progress of the simulation, and the Status label reports the state of the simulation.